thuehn/PowQuty/README.md

 ### PowQuty Features

-* collect and store raw voltage samples with a WeSense USB osciloscope at 10kHz resolution
+* collect and store raw voltage samples with a WeSense USB osciloscope at __10kHz resolution__
-* any embedded system based on OpenWRT Linux is sufficient to monitor voltage on a regular power plug
+* any embedded system based on __OpenWRT Linux__ is sufficient to monitor voltage on a regular power plug
-* statistical post-processing of this raw voltage measurements to aggragate it to power-quality values per second: RMS voltage, frequency and harmonics up to H15
+* statistical post-processing of this raw voltage measurements to aggragate it to __power-quality values per second: RMS voltage, frequency and harmonics up to H15__
-* provide a Mosquitto MQTT based publish and subscribe data service to distribute the power-quality data
+* provide a __Mosquitto MQTT__ based publish and subscribe data service to distribute the power-quality data
-* further post-processing to trigger events once the measured power quality does not comply with the EU norm EN 50160
+* further post-processing to trigger events once the measured power quality does not comply with the __EU-norm EN50160__

 ### Example of PowQuty LUCI web interface view